Germinal center: Process

+During affinity maturation and activation, B cells that produce autoantibodies are selected against, which is important for self-tolerance.
+While it is known that this selection can at times be very effective (for example, Campylobacter jejuni expresses lipooligosaccharides extremely similar to gangliosides, but only a small minority of infected people exhibit the Guillain–Barré syndrome caused by the targeting of gangliosides), very little is known about how it happens.
+Work in mice suggest that IgD-class B cell receptors are key.

 The role of T follicular helper cells in the germinal center

 There are T helper cells in the follicles of the lymph nodes called T follicular helper cells that promote germinal center formation and the differentiation of GC B cells into plasma cells and memory B cells.
 T follicular helper cells mediate the germinal center reaction in two key ways.
 First, T follicular helper cells express CD40L, which is a tumor necrosis factor (TNF) protein that binds the CD40 molecule expressed on GC B cells.
 This interaction upregulates the NF-kB signaling pathway, which stimulates the division of GC B cells.
 Second, T follicular helper cells secrete the IL-21 cytokine which serves as a signal for GC B cells to proliferate and for the creation of plasma cells with long life spans.

 The fates of positively-selected germinal center B cells

 Following positive selection, there are three possible fates for B cells undergoing the germinal center reaction: become a plasma cell, become a memory B cell or enter into the dark zone of the germinal center.
 The processes initiating each of these three fates are described below: